20hz20khz/trivia3/README.md

-# trivia3
+# node.js triva game

-Node.js trivia game using Socket.io
+Node.js triva game with q/a stored in json